 The Priory of Kells

 The most striking factor of Kells is the lack of visitors.
-During my nearly two hours exploring the site, I saw only one other visitor – an elderly gentleman who lives nearby walking his dog.
-That left me plenty of time to wander the complex taking photos and imaging what life must have been like here.
+During our nearly two hours exploring the site, we saw only one other visitor – an elderly gentleman who lives nearby walking his dog.
+That left plenty of time to wander the complex taking photos and imaging what life must have been like here.

 The Rock of Cashel

-One of the defining characteristics of Ireland is its ring forts.
-We first discovered them on The Ring of Kerry in 2008.
+One of the defining characteristics of countryside is its ring forts, the curious ancient ruins in Ireland.
+We first discovered them on The Ring of Kerry.
 Our innkeepers in Derry recommended we visit Grianan Aileach atop a hill just west of the city and back in the Republic of Ireland (County Donegal).